 - Lemon Juice – 1/4 cup of fresh lemon juice.

 - Pine Nuts – 2 tablespoons of tasted pine nuts.
 To toast them, just place them on a small skillet over medium/high heat, tossing frequently for about 5 minutes.
+Feel free to try this with different nuts as well, such at walnuts or cashews.

 - Parmesan Cheese – I used 1/4 cup of shredded parmesan cheese.